Mierdin/blog/content/post/2020/2020-03-10-building-junos-router-crpd-linuxkit.md

 Okay, so we have our cRPD container image, but again, it's not designed to function as a full-blown operating system.
 To actually pass traffic, we will use this container image as an "app" to be deployed in a brand-new Linux distribution that LinuxKit will create for us.
 The end-result is that we have a Linux-based VM that runs Junos software.

 At the time of this writing, LinuxKit's [latest release is v0.7](https://github.com/linuxkit/linuxkit/releases/tag/v0.7).
-Since I'm running on Linux, I'll grab the precompiled binary for me, and pop it into `/usr/local/bin`:
+Since I'm running on Linux, I'll grab the precompiled binary for my platform, and pop it into `/usr/local/bin`:

 ```
 curl -L -o linuxkit https://github.com/linuxkit/linuxkit/releases/download/v0.7/linuxkit-linux-amd64 \